 11-month Bachelor of Education Program

-Teacher candidates learn to teach all subject areas in the elementary curriculum: Kindergarten to Grade 7.
 While the particular theme or approach varies in each cohort, the courses are the same for all teacher candidates, with each cohort and instructor tailoring the courses in unique ways.
 The Middle Years cohort emphasizes teaching students in Grades 6 to 8 (ages 11 to 14 years).

-• 60 credits of coursework
+- 60 credits of coursework

-• 62-64 credits of coursework (French cohort)
+- 62-64 credits of coursework (French cohort)

 Note: additional courses and/or credits are required for teacher candidates enrolled in the French and International Baccalaureate cohorts.
 Cohorts are subject to change before the start of the academic year.

-Elementary & Middle Years Cohorts
+Cohorts in the UBC BEd Elementary & Middle Years Program Option:

 Teacher candidates in the elementary & middle years option learn together in “cohorts” organized by a particular theme or pedagogical approach.
 Cohort members take courses together and are assigned practicum placements in schools within specific school districts.